dlmanning/gulp-sass/README.md

 ### Basic tasks: render your Sass

-Rendering your Sass with a Gulp task looks something like this:
+To render your CSS with a build task, then watch your files for changes, you might write something like this.:

 ```javascript
 'use strict';